 A1 has a low toxicity both in its component parts and in its manufacturing process.
 Its potential use is wide-ranging and could effectively replace much GRG, GRC and GRP in many of the situations where those materials are now used, both in- and outdoor.
 In comparison with GRC, A1 offers much greater versatility as a panelized cladding system in that the manufacturing tolerance can be much tighter.

 A1 possesses a high resistance to ultraviolet degradation.
-It can therefore be used in situation where other materials would suffer.
+It can, therefore, be used in the situation where other materials would suffer.

-Special or 'one off's' units can be easily produced alongside standard run and if site tolerances have not been strictly observed the panels can be 'humoured' to fit and made good on site.
-Of great significance is the material's high strength to weight ratio which allows much lighter fixing systems and sub grids.
+Special or ‘one-off’ units can be easily produced alongside standard run and if site tolerances have not been strictly observed the panels can be ‘humou-red’ to fit and made good on site.
+Of great significance is the material’s high strength to weight ratio, which allows much lighter fixing systems and sub-grids.

 All these attributes contribute towards further potential savings having started with a material, which has already cost advantages over alternatives.

 A1 should be viewed as a matrix in which a variety of filler materials can be incorporated, either to enhance mechanical performance or for the sake of appearance.
-It is possible with A1 to include any non-reactive filler up to, and in some cases exceeding 200%.
-This allows a great deal of freedom when deciding upon encast and ex-mould finishes.
+It is possible for A1 to include any non-reactive filler up to, and in some cases exceeding 200%.
+This allows a great deal of free-dom when deciding upon encast and ex-mould finishes.

 An extensive and impressive range of finishes has been produced.
-These include a variety of metals (bronze, brass and copper and stainless steel), pigmented materials imitating terracotta, brick and pottery and encast stone finishes from white marble through to dark granite, Portland and Bath stone.
-It is thus possible to create a finish to meet the architect's or designer's specification rather than, as is usual, the designer or architect having only two or three established finishes from which to make a choice.
+These include a variety of metals (bronze, brass, copper and stainless steel), pigmented materials imitating terra-cotta, brick and pottery and encast stone finishes from white marble through to dark granite, Portland and Bath stone.
+It is thus possible to create a finish to meet the designer’s speci-fication rather than, as is usual, the designer having only two or three establishedfinishes from which to make a choice.